+Domain: E69 Death

-Domain: Range: Subproperty of: E69 Death E21 Person E64 End of Existence.
-P93 took out of existence (was taken out of existence by): E77 Quantification: Persistent Item one to many, necessary $(1,n:0,n)$ Scope note: This property links an E69 Death event to the E21 Person that died.
-Scope note.
+Range: Subproperty of: E21 Person E64 End of Existence.
+P93 took out of existence (was taken out of existence by): E77 Persistent Item Quantification: one to many, necessary (1,n:0,n) Scope note: This property links an E69 Death event to the E21 Person that died.
 A Death event may involve multiple people, for example in the case of a battle or disaster.
 This is not intended for use with general Natural History material, only people.
-Examples: • Mozart's death (E69) was death of Mozart (E21) P101 had as general use (was use of) Domain: Range: Quantification: E70 Thing E55 Type many to many (0,n:0,n)

-Scope note: This property links an instance of E70 Thing to an E55 Type of usage.

-It allows the generic link between things, both physical and immaterial, to methods and techniques of use.
+Examples: • Mozart's death (E69) was death of Mozart (E21) P101 had as g eneral use (was use of) Domain: Range: E70 Thing E55 Type Quantification: many to many (0,n:0,n) Scope note: This property links an instance of E70 Thing to an E55 Type of usage.
+It allows the relationship between particular things, both physical and immaterial, and general methods and techniques of use to be documented.
 Thus it can be asserted that a baseball bat had a general use for sport and a specific use for threatening people during the Great Train Robbery.

-• Tony Gill's Ford Mustang (E22) had as general use transportation (E55)

-P102 has title (is title of)

-Domain: Range: Subproperty of: Quantification: E71 Man-Made Thing E35 Title E1 CRM Entity.
+Examples: Tony Gill's Ford Mustang (E22) had as general use transportation (E55) P102 has title (is title of) Domain: E71 Man-Made Thing Range: Subproperty of: Quantification: E35 Title E1 CRM Entity.
 P1 is identified by (identifies): E41 Appellation many to many (0,n:0,n) Scope note: This property describes the E35 Title applied to an instance of E71 Man-Made Thing.
 The E55 Type of Title is assigned in a sub property.
 The P102.1 has type property of the P102 has title (is title of) property enables the relationship between the Title and the thing to be further clarified, for example, if the Title was a given Title, a supplied Title etc. It allows any man-made material or immaterial thing to be given a Title.
-It is possible to imagine a Title being created without a specific object in mind.
-Examples: the first book of the Old Testament (E33) has title "Genesis" (E35) has type translated (E55) Properties: P102.1 has type: E55 Type
+It is possible to immating a Title hair a created without a creating a high time.
+Examples: imagine a Title being created without a specific object in mind. the first book of the Old Testament (E33) has title "Genesis" (E35) Properties: has type translated (E55) P102.1 has type: E55 Type P103 was inter nded for (was intention of) Domain: E71 Man-Made Thing Range: Quantification: E55 Type many to many (0,n:0,n) Scope note: This property links an instance of E71 Man-Made Thing to an E55 Type of usage.
+It creates a property between specific man-made things, both physical and immaterial, to Types of intended methods and techniques of use.
+Note: A link between specific man-made things and a specific use activity should be expressed using P19 was intended use of (was made for) .

-P103 was intended for (was intention of)
+• this plate (E22) was intended for being destroyed at wedding reception (E55)

+P104 is subject to (applies to)